Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

 Aside from this character, Hatanaka also voiced at least more 5 characters and minor, background roles.

-Still in the same year, Tasuku Hatanaka was casted in the 3rd season of Attack on Titan as the supporting character, Flegel Reeves.
+Still in the same year, Tasuku Hatanaka was cast in the 3rd season of Attack on Titan as the supporting character, Flegel Reeves.

 Hatanaka’s performance as Reeves impressed, as he made the talkative and straightforward character sound all the more intense but also, at times, show fear and cowardice in a pretty realistic way.